SAving your HAIR from the sea

 I started working with Paul Mitchell and noticed a difference right away.
 My hair was being treated to something that was actually designed to be good for your hair, as opposed to those lesser brands that I'd been using that I really thought was making my hair feel good.
 Granted, some of those worked alright on my hair, but just aren't suited for long-term use.

-TeaTree by Paul Mitchell is awesome, but tea tree is drying, so always consider your ingredients.
+TeaTree by Paul Mitchell is awesome, but tea tree is drying if you use it daily, so always consider your ingredients when deciding how often to use a product.
 Steer away from using certain products long-term that contain things that might dry your hair out, and opt for something that contains coconut, argan oil, or anything else that will put moisture back into the hair.

 SKIP THE SHAMPOO